cblx/efcore.dataverse/README.md

 ---
 # Model Configuration

+For saving data, this libs needs to know more information about the entities, like the entity set name and the Dataverse navigation property name for relationships.

 ## ToEntitySet

 This library overrides SaveChangesAsync and perform a request to `$batch` Dataverse API endpoint for saving data.